Travel around Scotland

 The North West highlands cover Scotland’s wildest and most spectacular area of mountains, moors, inland lochs and dramatic coastline of golden beaches.
 Although this area is Scotland’s most sparsely populated region, history has made its mark with many highland forts and castles such as Eilean Donan and Urquhart Castles attesting to the rule of the clans they belonged to.
 It is divided from the North East by the Great Glen, the Caledonian Canal and Loch Ness with the highland city of Inverness acting as a gateway to the region.
 The North West is accessed by Inverness and Glasgow Airports.

 The islands lie in the Atlantic Ocean along the west coast and above the north coast of Scotland, and fall into 5 groups the Inner Hebrides (Skye, Iona, Mull), the Outer Hebrides (Uist, Barra, Harris), Arran and Bute, St Kilda, Shetland and Orkney.
 Skye is linked by a bridge to the mainland.
 The other islands are connected by ferry or air services.
 The remoteness of the islands has given them a rich and often unique wildlife and fauna.
-Migrating and nesting birds, Shetland ponies, seals, whales and dolphins are the main attractions.
+Migrating and nesting birds, Shetland ponies, seals, whales and dolphins, spectacular scenery and beaches are the main attractions.
 Many of the islands have famous prehistoric sites such as the standing stones of Callanish, equalled only by Stonehenge in Britain.
 The Islands are accessed by Glasgow and Inverness Airports.

 Hotels & Castles – Highlands and North East Scotland